Existence of weak solutions to the three-dimensional density-dependent generalized incompressible magnetohydrodynamic flows: Introduction

 Recently, there have been much work on magnetohydrodynamics because of its physical importance, complexity, and widely application (see \cite{Caban,Kuli,Laudau,Constan}).
 Magnetohydrodynamics (MHD) is a combination of the compressible Navier-Stokes equations of fluid dynamics and Maxwell's equations of electromagnetism.
 Duvaut and Lions \cite{Duv}, Sermange and Temam \cite{Ser} obtained some existence and long time behavior results for incompressible case.
 For compressible magnetohydrodynamic flows of Newtonian fluids, Ducomet and Feireisl \cite{Fei4} proved the existence of global in time weak solutions to a multi-dimensional nonisentropic MHD system for gaseous stars coupled with the Poisson equation with all the viscosity coefficients and the pressure depending on temperature and density asymptotically, respectively.
 Hu and Wang \cite{Hu1} studied the global variational weak solution to the three-dimensional full magnetohydrodynamic equations with large data by an approximation scheme and a weak convergence method.
-In \cite{Hu2}, by using the Faedo-Galerkin method and the vanishing viscosity method, they also studied the existence and large-time behavior of global weak solutions for the three-dimensional equations of compressible magnetohydrodynamic isentropic flows (\ref{E1-1})-(\ref{E1-3}).
+In \cite{Hu2}, by using the Faedo-Galerkin method and the vanishing viscosity method, they also studied the existence and large-time behavior of global weak solutions for the three-dimensional equations of compressible magnetohydrodynamic isentropic flows (\ref{E1-1})-(\ref{E1-2R}).
 They \cite{Hu3} showed that the convergence of weak solutions of the compressible MHD system to a weak solution of the viscous incompressible MHD system.
 Jiang, et all. \cite{Jiang,Jiang1} obtained that the convergence towards the strong solution of the ideal incompressible MHD system in the whole space and periodic domain, respectively.
-For MHD driven by the time periodic external forces, Yan and Li \cite{Yan} showed that such system has the time periodic weak solution.
+For MHD driven by the time periodic external forces, Yan \cite{Yan} showed that such system has the time periodic weak solution.
+After that, Yan \cite{Yan1} obtained the weak-strong uniqueness property for full compressible magnetohydrodynamics flows.